 2. Both rows and columns are in ascending order, from the oldest to newest year and from smallest to largest city size categories.

 3. From the results, we can see in most of the years, medium city size has higher revenue, comparing with other city sizes.
-So, users should consider expansions into medium size cities.
-Also, with the increase of year, there is not a trend for growth for each city size categories. (or maybe not, depending on results).
+So, from that perspective, the LEOFURN furniture company should consider expansions into medium size cities.
+Also, with the increase of year, there is not a clear trend for growth for each city size categories.

-4. Note: when population is updated in the Population Maintenance, the city size category in this report will also be updated simultaneously.
-(Try New York city, make it become the extra large city)
+4. One thing to note: when population is updated in the Population Maintenance, the city size category in this report will also be updated simultaneously, which will result in different data.
+(AK-Lousiville-make the population small?)

 Report 7 is the report about childcare sales volumes.
-This report will help users to understand how offering childcare has an impact on sales.
+This report will help you to understand how offering childcare has an impact on sales.

-1. Once the user clicks on the Childcare Sale Volume, it returns all available sales data for the last 12 months and for each childcare time limit.
+1. It returns all available sales data for the last 12 months and for each childcare time limit.

 2. Each column represents all available childcare limits provided by stores including a column for stores with no childcare service.
-Each row represents a month.
+Each row represents a month in the past 12 months.

 3. From the results, there is not a clear indication that providing more childcare will lead to higher sales volume.
 As we can see, during some months, providing no childcare brings in similar sales volume or higher than providing childcare.
 2012-04, 2012-05, 2012-06.

 Report 8 is about the Restaurant Impact on Category Sales.
-In this report, users want to know if the presence of a restaurant can result in less sales in certain items such as dining room furniture, while more sales in other items such as beds, etc.
+According to the project spec, the purpose of this report is to help you to see if the presence of a restaurant can result in less sales in certain categories such as dining room furniture, while more sales in other categories such as beds, etc.

-Click the link and shows this table.
 1. The columns include category, store type, quantity sold.
 Categories are presented as grouped rows with store type separated into non-restaurant and restaurant.

 2. The report is ordered by category name ascendingly, with non-restaurant store data listed first.